j03m/j03mblog/js-exception-handling.md

 throw new Error("omg help!");
 ```

-Why?
-Well, Error buys you a lot.

 * If you are using try/catch you really need a good reason.

 Unlike other languages, there is very little reason to use try/catch is javascript.
 The rule of thumb is that unless its some external validation function.
 Like JSON.parse.

 * It helps to thing about errors in two categories
-    Operational Problems with correct programs
-    Programmer Errors - ie, bugs in the program.

-* You shouldn't try to centralize error handling.
-Any code that is doing something that could potentially have an operational problem needs to be aware
+    Operational Problems with correct programs  - try/catch is okay but ill advised, your program should know and handle the operational errors it needs to deal with or it should crash
+    Programmer Errors - ie, bugs in the program - you should never attempt to patch these with try/catch as you leave your program in an unknown state.
+The best case scenario here is potentially for a log and crash.

-* approach to handling errors
+* Approach to handling errors

     retry - how often? how many times?
 Exponential back off. be careful.
 Client retry->worker retry->service retry->db failure
     propogate- most likley, if you know this issue isn't going to fix itself any time soon propogate, crash.